 - Our field advisors and associated mentors offer unique opportunities for PDC graduates to make easy connections with hubs in North America.

 - PINA will explore coordinated fee and revenue structures with hubs as these emerge.

 - Contact PINA for a list of members who have expressed interest in helping form a regional hub in your area.

 - Meet with interested parties to form a plan for your hub.
 See the previous section on Hub Formation and Structure.

-- PINA’s Board of Directors will review your situation and provide further steps to full PINA recognition as a regional hub.
+- PINA’s Board of Directors will review your application and provide information on how to procced to full PINA recognition as a regional hub.